-4) What Does This Negotiation Mean to Us?
+4. What Does This Negotiation Mean to Us?

 There are only two reasons why we enter into a negotiation.

 The second reason occurs when we are seeking out an opportunity.
-This situation may arise simply because an opportunity has sprung up, where we can increase our overall business at an opportune time,
+This situation may arise simply because an opportunity has sprung up, where we can increase our overall business at an opportune time.

-5) The Ripple Effect
+5. The Ripple Effect

-6) Do We Need to Make an Agreement?
+6. Do We Need to Make an Agreement?

-We either enter into negotiations because we have to, or because we want to.
-Part of our strategy will involve a careful analysis of our BATNA (Best Alternative to a Negotiated Agreement).
-If an agreement is absolutely essential, and we have few alternative options, in the event of talks collapsing, our BATNA will affect our strategy.
+We either enter into negotiations because we have to or because we want to.
+Part of our strategy will involve a careful analysis of our BATNA (best alternative to a negotiated agreement).
+If an agreement is absolutely essential and we have few alternative options, in the event of talks collapsing, our BATNA will affect our strategy.

-8) Is the Clock Ticking?
+8. Is the Clock Ticking?